AnthropicBots/IssueScout/CODE_OF_CONDUCT.md

 - Sexual orientation
 - Any other personal characteristic

-We pledge to act and interact in ways that build a respectful, collaborative, and supportive community.
+We are committed to acting and interacting in ways that build a healthy, collaborative, and respectful open-source community.

 ---

 # Our Standards

-Examples of behavior that contributes to a positive environment include:
+Examples of behavior that contributes to a positive community include:

 - Being respectful and welcoming.
 - Using inclusive and professional language.
-- Giving and accepting constructive feedback.
+- Giving and accepting constructive feedback gracefully.
-- Showing empathy toward other contributors.
+- Showing empathy toward other community members.
 - Respecting differing viewpoints and experiences.
 - Helping newcomers learn and contribute.
-- Prioritizing collaboration over conflict.
+- Collaborating openly and professionally.
 - Focusing on what benefits the project and its community.

 Examples of unacceptable behavior include:

 - Harassment, discrimination, or hate speech.
-- Personal attacks or insulting remarks.
+- Personal attacks, insults, or derogatory remarks.
 - Trolling or intentionally disruptive behavior.
 - Publishing another person's private information without permission.
 - Threats, intimidation, or abusive conduct.
 - Deliberate misinformation.
-- Any behavior that would reasonably be considered inappropriate in a professional open-source community.
+- Any conduct that would reasonably be considered inappropriate in a professional open-source community.

 ---